chiaratardioli/aws-restart-journey/Labs/Databases/Lab07-DB_Server_App.md

 The MySQL database endpoint is `lab-db.cihrm3hmaoii.us-west-2.rds.amazonaws.com`.

 ## Task 4: Interact with Your Database
-I copy and past the WebServer IP address in a new broser tab.
+I copy and past the WebServer IP address in a new broser tab: `http://54.187.147.172`

 ![WebServer Home Page](./images/lab07-webserver.png)